antihax/goesi/esi/docs/UniverseApi.md

 > []PostUniverseNames200Ok PostUniverseNames(ctx, ids, optional)
 Get names and categories for a set of IDs

 Resolve a set of IDs to names and categories.
-Supported ID's for resolving are: Characters, Corporations, Alliances, Stations, Solar Systems, Constellations, Regions, Types  ---  Warning: This route has an upgrade available  --- [Diff of the upcoming changes](https://esi.evetech.net/diff/latest/dev/#POST-/universe/names/)
+Supported ID's for resolving are: Characters, Corporations, Alliances, Stations, Solar Systems, Constellations, Regions, Types, Factions  ---

 ### Required Parameters